uncharted-flatware/jsonforms-primevue-monorepo/packages/jsonforms-primevue/DOCS.md

 - `focus`: Set to `true` to auto-focus this field when the form loads
 - `descriptionDisplay`: How to display the description (see [Description Display](#description-display))
 - `labelPlacement`: Where to place the label (see [Label Placement](#label-placement))
+- `displayOnly`: Set to `true` to render the field as read-only text display

 ### Number Control